mongodb/docs/source/includes/prerequisites-on-prem-install-windows.rst

       :manual:`MongoDB Production Notes
       </administration/production-notes>`, can lead to production failure.

-3. Set any firewall rules toallow access to the ports on which the MongoDB instances run.
+3. Set any firewall rules to allow access to the ports on which the MongoDB instances run.

 4. :doc:`Install the Ops Manager Application Database and optional Backup Database </tutorial/prepare-backing-mongodb-instances>`.
 The databases require dedicated MongoDB instances.
 Do **not** use MongoDB installations that store other data.
 The Backup Database is required only if you will use the Backup feature.

    .. note::

       |mms| cannot deploy its own backing databases.
-You must deploy those
+You must deploy those databases manually.
-      databases manually.

-5. Test that the MongoDB instances that store the :ref:`mms-application-database` are running and that they can be reached from the |application|'s host server.
+5. Test that the MongoDB instances that store the :ref:`mms-application-database` are running and that they can be reached from the servers on which |onprem| will be installed.